-Everton v Newcastle United postponed
+Everton v Newcastle off because of Covid

 Last updated on .From the section Premier League

-Everton's home Premier League game with Newcastle United has been postponed because of coronavirus cases and injuries in the visiting side's camp.
+Thursday's Premier League game between Everton and Newcastle United has been postponed because of coronavirus cases and injuries in the Magpies' camp.

-The game was scheduled to take place on Thursday, 30 December, at 19:30 GMT.
+Newcastle asked for the game to be called off after "a number of players and staff" tested positive, on top of injuries to "several players".

+Callum Wilson and Allan Saint-Maximin were both injured during Newcastle's draw with Manchester United on Monday.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment